Outline of physiology

 The following outline is provided as an overview of and topical guide to physiology:

 Physiology – scientific study of the normal function in living systems.
 A branch of biology, its focus is in how organisms, organ systems, organs, cells, and biomolecules carry out the chemical or physical functions that exist in a living system.

-What type of thing is physiology?
+Description

 Physiology can be described as all of the following: